BETA — Earn free Robux at earnaldo.com

 Monobombo is a chaotic 3-player co-op bomb-defusal game where you and two friends play monkeys trained to disarm bombs — except one monkey is blindfolded, one wears headphones at full volume, and the last one barely talks.
 Because each monkey is missing a sense, the only way to defuse anything is to relay information around the team and trust each other under pressure.
-This guide covers how the co-op concept works, how to play each handicapped role, the wins you earn, the game passes, the honest truth about codes, and how to earn free Robux.
+This guide breaks down how the co-op works, how to play all three handicapped roles, how to communicate under the timer, and the best strategies to bank more wins.

 In This Guide